 Media Relations Builds Trust

 PR is a great way to showcase your expertise on different topics and themes without looking promotional.
 The goal is to keep your audience around long enough so you’re seen as a trusted source.
 Reporters are generally not interested in how great your product or services are, and care more about your ability to provide additional background, an interesting perspective or an opposing view to a story.
-Writing bylined articles, participating in interviews and commenting on trending news will demonstrate the depth of your knowledge and show your audience how they can benefit from the information you’re spreading.
+Strategies to improve your media relations efforts, like writing bylined articles, participating in interviews and commenting on trending news, will demonstrate the depth of your knowledge and show your audience how they can benefit from the information you’re spreading.

 PR Adds Third-Party Recognition